dreamcatcher-tech/network/Inbox/2023-01-12 1035 Jest runner in vscode.md

 SaveAll would be atomic.
 Stepback / undo could be across multiple files, and would be part of the filesystem, not part of the editor.

+Basically could offer something like dropbox and git combined, with additional cloud compute apps able to be installed.
+Provision these cloud computers so devs can set them up and then keep forking them as project isolation is required.

+## Implementation
+Agent runs on the local machine keeping the fs in sync with the cloud version.
+Takes into account file modifications that have not been saved, and have not been commited - so 3 states for a file to be in.
+All these states are continually synced.
+Tools provided to view sync performance.

+The fs is an app that is attached to a cloud machine.
+This machine can have other apps installed that can do different things with the content of the files.
+Some of those apps can coordinate with apps on other cloud machines.
+One such app is the jest runner, that scans for jest files to run, and begins execution.
+This app would make one derived chain for each jest file it found.
+This jest file would be executed in an isolated container, and then the results sent back down.

+## Propose wallabyjs cloud
+If we could sell compute services for running jest tests in the cloud from the command line, we could propose to wallabyjs that they sell a cloud version of wallaby that lets wallaby automatically use remote resources.
+Can donate your own resources and earn funds.
+Can set up remote runners on your own machines and get private cloud.
+If they refuse, could look at implementing the same visual tools as wallaby, but being cloud first.
+So the software would be free, but the compute costs money.

+Set different price points for responsiveness, latency, parallelism.
+Paying for compute allows you to get far more now than you could by owning the compute - the value proposition for renting a server vs owning is not clear compared to value proposition of burstable compute.
+This same principle applies to staff.